Gabriguexp/E-Schools-API/README.md

 # E-Schools-API

-To use clone then use 'npm install'
+To use clone then use 'npm install' on cmd for al dependencies Add the required config files on src/

-For initialize the app use 'npm run dev'
+For initialize the app use 'npm run start'